 6. You may not have accurate medical information.

 Some children come with no medical records whatsoever.
 Other children will come with medical files, but upon arriving home, you will discover these files are incomplete or just plain wrong.
-Some children have files that are accurate.
+Some children have accurate files.
 The trouble is, there is no way to know in advance what type of situation you will have with your child.
-If you cannot love and care for this child even under the worst case scenario, then do not go into international adoption.
+If you cannot love and care for this child even under the worst-case scenario, then do not go into international adoption.
 No one can guarantee medical file reliability, and if an agency is telling you they can, they are wrong.

 7. Trauma is real.